nashis/connect-flux/README.md

 # Connect Flux

-This is a rewrite of the connect application implemneted with flux architecture using react.js
+This is a rewrite of the connect application implemented with flux architecture using react.js

 ### Running